dvitsios/mirnovo/README.md

+## 6. miRNA quantification with chimira.

+Mirnovo is able to predict both hairpins and mature miRNAs, providing count data in the latter case.

+However, inherent sequence clustering steps (initial and refined) of the mirnovo pipeline may be imperfect in some cases and thus affect, even at a low level, the yielded expression data.

+Thus, in order to extract even more accurate expression data we have expanded [chimira](wwwdev.ebi.ac.uk/enright-dev/chimira/), a method that was previously published in our lab (Vitsios & Enright, Bioinformatics, 2015).

+In that case, [chimira](wwwdev.ebi.ac.uk/enright-dev/chimira/) serves as a mirnovo extension, allowing the user to upload a custom set of hairpin sequences (e.g. known and/or novel hairpins predicted by mirnovo) and then align their input files against this reference set to get mature miRNA expression counts.

+All uploaded files are merged and sequences with an alignment identity over 0.90 are collapsed.
+As an additional functionality, [chimira](wwwdev.ebi.ac.uk/enright-dev/chimira/) is able to generate coverage profiles of each identified mature miRNA and the secondary structure of the corresponding hairpin reference hit

 ### Precomplied binaries are provided with the tool, for mac os and linux platforms:
 vsearch, muscle, blastn, blastall, fasta_formatter, cdhit, bowtie2, twoBitToFa, twoBitInfo, faToTwoBit, RNAfold, RNAplot.